Open to the Public

 Did you know that 99.9% of Indiana’s original prairies, wetlands, black oak barrens and sand prairies have been lost to draining, agriculture, development and lack of healthy wildfire?
 Prior to TNC’s involvement at the site, the protected areas were tiny and isolated from one another.
 They were not big enough for the plants and animals there to thrive and they were too far apart for cross-pollination and animal movement.
 The remnants and restorations at Kankakee Sands bring back over 6,000 acres of these natural communities and interconnect over 20,000 acres of functioning habitat.

-Kankakee Sands is home to over 130 species that are considered threatened, endangered or rare in Indiana.
-The large size and rich diversity of Kankakee Sands supports such rare species as: red headed woodpeckers, henslow’s sparrows, old plainsman and glass lizards as well as more common species such as blue joint grass, sawtooth sunflower, and grassland birds.
+The large size and rich diversity of Kankakee Sands supports such rare species as: red headed woodpeckers, plains pocket gophers, henslow’s sparrows, old plainsman and glass lizards as well as more common species such as blue joint grass, blazing star, sawtooth sunflower, and grassland birds.

 As of 2012, nearly 6,500 acres have been planted with the seeds of over 600 native plant species.
 Insects and animals have colonized the restored areas from the neighboring preserves.
-There are over 100 rare, threatened or endangered species at Kankakee Sands.
+There are over 100 rare, threatened or endangered species at Kankakee Sands, including several important bird species.
+Please note, birdwatching at Kankakee Sands can be wonderful experience, but for everyone’s safety, caution should be exercised at all times.
+If birding from roadways, please use your flashing lights and pull over to the side of the road.
+Whether in a car or on foot, birders must not impede traffic.
 Current restoration focus is on the wetlands to the west of the office.
 Over 600 acres of wet prairie and open water will be created and vegetated.
 Restoration Ecologists on staff and volunteers continue to manage against invasive species such as cottonwood trees, reed canary grass and Canada thistle.

 Friends of the Sands is a group dedicated to increasing community interest, support, and use of Newton County's natural areas, especially the Kankakee Sands Restoration Project of The Nature Conservancy.
 The group was established in January of 2004 and meets once a month, usually on a Sunday late afternoon.